turpault/proxy/doc/ENHANCED_STATISTICS.md

 ## 🛠️ Implementation Details

+### Database Versioning and Migration
+1. **Version Check**: On startup, system checks current database version
+2. **Migration Detection**: If version mismatch is detected, migration is triggered
+3. **Backup Creation**: Existing database is backed up before migration
+4. **Schema Recreation**: All tables are dropped and recreated with new schema
+5. **Version Update**: Database version is updated to current schema version

 ### Request Recording Flow
 1. **Request Arrives**: Every request is processed by the proxy
 2. **Route Matching**: System attempts to match request to configured routes